HTTPArchive/almanac.httparchive.org/src/README.md

 If you've been added to the "App Engine Deployers" role in the GCP project, you're able to push code changes to the production website.

-Thsi must first be setup:
+You must first do some setup locally:

 1. Install the [`gcloud`](https://cloud.google.com/sdk/install) Google Cloud SDK.